earthly/website/blog/_posts/2023-06-22-build-java-projects-with-bazel.md

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster using containerization.
 This article is about building Java projects with Bazel.
 If you want to see what can be done by combining ideas from a `Makefile` and a `Dockerfile` then [check us out](/).**

 If you're a Java developer, you'll have likely used ANT, Maven, or Gradle to build your projects.
-Many of these solutions have been around for decades, but Java’s changed a lot over the years.
+Many of these solutions have been around for decades, but Java's changed a lot over the years.
 While these tools are still serviceable, you may want something more conducive to the current speed of application development and deployment.

 [Bazel](https://bazel.build/) is an open-source automatic build tool that has more to offer in the way of extensibility, scalability, and flexibility.
 It was developed by Google, but it's suitable for organizations of any size that want to accelerate builds and reduce build configuration time.
-Because Bazel uses [cached artifacts](/blog/bazel-build-with-caching/) and rebuilds only what’s changed in the code, it can build complex code bases quickly.
+Because Bazel uses [cached artifacts](/blog/bazel-build-with-caching/) and rebuilds only what's changed in the code, it can build complex code bases quickly.

-While [Bazel](https://earthly.dev/blog/bazel-build/) supports a large host of programming languages and platforms, let’s focus on how to use it specifically with Java.
-This tutorial walks you through a simple project showcasing Bazel’s key capabilities.
+While [Bazel](https://earthly.dev/blog/bazel-build/) supports a large host of programming languages and platforms, let's focus on how to use it specifically with Java.
+This tutorial walks you through a simple project showcasing Bazel's key capabilities.

 ### Prerequisites

-I’m assuming a couple of things before you move on:
+I'm assuming a couple of things before you move on:

 * You have the latest JDK installed on your system.
 * You have the [`JAVA_HOME` environment variable](https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html) set.